 Leave San Francisco and head south on Highway 1.
 You’ll get immediate coastal scenery.
 Good quick stops include Pacifica and Half Moon Bay.

 Want a classic lunch stop?
-Swing through Pescadero for Duarte’s Tavern, known for its cream of artichoke soup, then continue to Santa Cruz.
+Swing through Pescadero for Duarte’s Tavern and its famous cream of artichoke soup.
+Then continue to Santa Cruz.

 In Santa Cruz, walk West Cliff Drive, watch surfers at Steamer Lane, and end the day at Cowell Beach near the wharf and Boardwalk.